elfmaster/skeksi_virus/README.md

 # skeksi_virus

-Devestating and awesome Linux X86_64 ELF Virus
+Linux X86_64 ELF Virus that just might ruin someones day in the wrong hands

 ## General about